OctopusDeploy/blog/blog/2022-q2/aws-vpc-public-private/index.md

 In a VPC with public and private subnets, it's possible to route outgoing internet traffic from the private subnets through a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html).
 Much like your home router, a NAT Gateway allows outbound internet traffic to be established, and for responses to those outbound requests to be routed back to the device in the private subnet.
 But a connection can not be initiated from an external connection through a NAT Gateway.

-A VPC with public and private subnets is the most complicated to build, but offers the most flexibility when deploying instances that can either be accessed from the public internet, or can only be accessed from within the VPC.
+A VPC with public and private subnets is the most complicated to build, but offers the most flexibility when deploying instances that can either be accessed from the public internet, or can only be accessed from in the VPC.

 ## Creating a VPC with public and private subnets